- Can You Sue Someone for Emotional Trauma?

 What happens during a psychological injury lawsuit?

 When you decide to pursue a psychological injury claim, your solicitor will take the lead in gathering evidence and preparing your case.
-This process includes collecting witness statements and medical evidence from mental health professionals and other experts to establish your personal injury lawsuit.
+The personal injury claims process includes collecting witness statements and medical evidence from mental health professionals and other experts to establish your personal injury lawsuit.

 Your lawyer will also identify the negligent party, conduct negotiations with their insurers or solicitors, and settle your case by mediation.
 Have peace of mind knowing Splatt Lawyers wins 99% of claims without the expense of proceeding to court litigation.